-Hi there, I hope you all had a great Christmas filled with love, fun and good food! :)
+Hi there, I hope you all had a fabulous Christmas season filled with love, fun and good food!
+Today I want to share a simple and really fun recipe that I created during the holidays, that I hope you will love!

-I am not sure if I will have time to write another post before the new year: tomorrow I’ll be flying to Morocco and I will be there for a week.
+I am not sure if I will have time to write another post before the new year: tomorrow I’ll be flying to Marrakech for a week long holiday in Morocco.
 So I’m taking this opportunity to wish you all a fantastic 2015 in which all your dreams will come true!
 Here’s to a happy and exciting new year!

 Perfect to keep your kids entertained on Boxing Day and this weekend.
 They are super easy to make and fun to decorate!
 I found the inspiration on Pinterest, where you will find lots more decorating ideas.